loopyQueen/RefugeeSentiment/README.md

     1. Vader - selected model
     2. Others (ex: TextBLob) - not used
  3. Combination
-    1. TL embeddings into ML model - if time (unlikely)
+    1. TL embeddings into ML model - if time (unlikely) --> future work

 # Future work
 1. Do it again on another dataset to see if the proposition transfers across similarly structured topics.
 Teach the system to identify the primary aspect and label on that: